cliqz-oss/privacy-bot/README.md

 # :balloon: Privacy Bot

+:information_source: **Welcome Mozilla Global Sprinters!** :wave: :tada: :confetti_ball:
+Please join our [Gitter channel](https://gitter.im/munich-cliqz/Lobby) to start discussing the project!
+For more information on how to contribute, we encourage you to have a look at this README, and to check the [issues](https://github.com/cliqz-oss/privacy-bot/issues).

 Privacy policies are a legal requirement for websites handling users' data.
 So anyone should be able to access them, read them and understand what it takes (in terms of privacy) to be using a given service.
 Except no one reads them  :see_no_evil: .
 User's fault?
 Probably not.
 We can list several reasons:

 1. A lot of people don't even know what they are.  :question: